lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 just as easily have been an `Ok` carrying a 429) only travels back up through the layers it had already entered.
-Layers above the short-circuit point still see the request go in and the response come back out; layers below never get involved at all.
+Layers above the short-circuit point still see the request go in and the response come back out; any further layers below the rate limiter would be skipped in exactly the same way as the handler.

-In this particular example, since we short-circuit at the rate limit service, the function handler is not getting executed at all.
-If we had other services below the rate limit one, they won't have been executed as well.

-> NFA: i just added the paragraph above.
-See if it's worth fixing, or tidying it up.

 #### Order matters